mtyree18/Engineering_4_Notebook/README.md

 I learned how to use google more effectively to research my problems.
 I also figured out a good process to work on these problems by taking them one step at a time without trying to immediately figure out exactly how the program will work

+#Quaratic_Calculator

+### Assignment Description

+The purpose of this assignment was to create a calculator that could take input for 3 variables and solve the quadratic formula with those variables.

+### Evidence

+Vanilla version: